Viethushaa/HandCraft_Heaven/readme.md

+# Handcraft Haven

-Handcraft Haven is a beautifully designed online store showcasing unique handmade crafts.
-It features a responsive layout, dark mode toggle, and a product catalog using Materialize CSS for a modern and sleek UI.
+Handcraft Haven is an online store dedicated to showcasing unique handmade crafts.
+Built with Materialize CSS, it offers a sleek, modern UI with a responsive design, dark mode toggle, and a product catalog to enhance the shopping experience.

-Features
+# Features

-Fully Responsive Design using Materialize CSS.
+Fast & Responsive Design using **Materialize CSS**.

 Dark Mode Toggle with localStorage support.

-Product Showcase with detailed descriptions.
+Handmade Product Showcase with descriptions and images.

-Contact Form for user inquiries.
+Contact Form for user inquiries and feedback.

-Smooth Navigation with Material UI components.
+Smooth Navigation with **Material UI components**.

-Technologies Used
+# Technologies Used

 HTML5 - Structuring the webpage.

 CSS3 (Materialize CSS, Custom Styling) - Enhancing UI/UX.

-JavaScript (ES6) - Implementing interactive features like Dark Mode toggle.
+JavaScript (ES6) - Interactive features like Dark Mode toggle.